Smart Contract Ownership

 3. Governance

-- Each stakeholder is assigned a number of votes proportionate to their shares or other predetermined factors.
+2. Each stakeholder is assigned votes proportionate to their shares or other predetermined factors.

-This process will provide the best possible outcome in terms of openness and trustworthiness.
-Making decisions out in the open and letting those with a vested interest participate in it will show that you are seriously interested in implementing a democratic and decentralized crowdsale that treats stakeholders fairly.
+This process provides the best possible outcome for openness and trustworthiness.
+Making decisions out in the open and letting those with a stake in the project take part in it shows that you are seriously interested in implementing a democratic and decentralized crowdsale that treats stakeholders in a fair way.

-In a governance setting, every change in crowdsale parameters will be preceded by a standardized voting process during which people have the opportunity to understand and discuss how the changes in the smart contract will affect their investment.
+In a governance setting, every change in crowdsale parameters comes after a standardized voting process during which people have the opportunity to understand and discuss how a change in the smart contract affects their investment.

 Even in the most democratic setting, malicious actors can manipulate the process.
-Someone owning a lot of votes — by acquiring crowdsale shares — can significantly influence a ballot’s outcome.
+Someone owning a lot of votes—by acquiring crowdsale shares—can influence a ballot’s outcome.
 The owner can even try to conceal this by owning the shares through many different wallet addresses.
-But still, since voting happens out in the open, deliberate fraud will immediately become obvious.
+But still, since voting happens out in the open, stakeholders are more likely to notice any attempt at deception.

 4. Conclusion

-To sum it up, there are three different ways to implement contract ownership:
+To sum it up, there are three different ways to control contract ownership:

 5. Changes